ropensci/roweb3/content/blog/2023-01-20-ropensci-news-digest-january-2023/index.md

+### Other topics

 * [rOpenSci Code of Conduct Annual Review](/blog/2023/01/06/conduct2023) by Yanina Bellini Saibene, Mark Padgham, Kara Woo, and Megan Carter.
 Updates for version 2.4 of rOpenSci's Code of Conduct.

 * [rOpenSci 2022 Code of Conduct Transparency Report](/blog/2023/01/06/transparency2022) by Yanina Bellini Saibene, Mark Padgham, and Kara Woo. rOpenSci 2022 Code of Conduct Transparency Report.

+* [Expanding our Community through Multilingual Publishing](/blog/2023/01/12/multilingual-publishing-en) by Yanina Bellini Saibene, Pao Corrales, Elio Campitelli, and Maëlle Salmon.
+We are translating rOpenSci's materials on best practices for software development, code review, and contribution to open source projects into Spanish!
+We are also developing guidelines and tools for translating open source resources to reach a wider audience.
+Learn about the project in this blog post.

+### Tech Notes

+* [curl 5.0.0: massive concurrent downloads and HTTP/2](/blog/2023/01/13/curl5-release) by Jeroen Ooms.
+A new major version of the curl package has been released to CRAN.
+This release both brings major big internal improvements as well as new user-facing functionality, in particular with respect to concurrent downloads.

 ## Use cases